 Your body is constantly losing water through breathing, sweating, and urinating.
 If you do not take in enough fluids or water, you become dehydrated.

-Your body may also have a hard time excreting (getting rid of) fluids.
+Your body may also have a hard time getting rid of fluids.
 As a result, excess fluid builds up in the body.
 This is called fluid overload (volume overload).
-This can lead to edema (excess fluid in the skin).
+This can lead to edema (excess fluid in the skin and tissues).

 Many medical problems can cause fluid imbalance:

 - After surgery, the body usually retains large amounts of fluid for several days, causing swelling of the body.

 - In heart failure, fluid collects in the lungs, liver, blood vessels, and body tissues because the heart does a poor job of pumping it to the kidneys.